-Interns will have opportunities within most rotations to provide consultations both internally, on multi-disciplinary teams, and externally, to schools and other agencies.
+Residents will have opportunities within most rotations to provide consultations both internally, on multi-disciplinary teams, and externally, to schools and other agencies.

 2d) Program Evaluation.
-Activities through which interns develop competency in program evaluation include: participation in ongoing program evaluation projects, and/or helping to design and implement new projects, participating in internship quality improvement activities, and participating in didactic learning related to program evaluation.
+Activities through which residents develop competency in program evaluation include: participation in ongoing program evaluation projects, and/or helping to design and implement new projects, participating in residency quality improvement activities, and participating in didactic learning related to program evaluation.

-Interns are typically involved in one of the ongoing program evaluation projects overseen by psychology staff at Holland Bloorview.
-Interns may be involved in contributing to writing research applications, collecting, entering and scoring outcome data, and analyzing results.
-On occasion, interns have had the opportunity to present results at an academic conference.
+Residents are typically involved in one of the ongoing program evaluation projects overseen by psychology staff at Holland Bloorview.
+Residents may be involved in contributing to writing research applications, collecting, entering and scoring outcome data, and analyzing results.
+On occasion, residents have had the opportunity to present results at an academic conference.